-then $\phi_0$ is almost surely trace preserving, so $\phi_0$ is a quantum channel valued random variable.
+then $\phi_0$ is almost surely trace preserving, so $\phi_0$ is almost surely equal to a quantum channel valued random variable.
 We note, however, that the matrices $B_0^i$, $i=1,\ldots,d$, are not uniquely determined by the channel $\phi_0$.
 For this reason, we formulate our results directly in terms of the channel valued random variable $\phi_0$ without reference to a specific Kraus representation.